 Vegan Rice Crispy Treats

-- In a saucepan on low heat, melt the coconut oil, then add the marshmallows and keep stirring until they melt too.
-This takes a lot longer than you’d think, so just be patient!
-My marshmallows never turned to proper liquid, but they got very soft and runny.
+- In a saucepan on low heat, melt the vegan butter or coconut oil, then add the marshmallows and keep stirring until they melt, too.
+They're ready when they get very soft and runny.

 - Fold in the cereal gently, making sure to coat it well with the marshmallow mixture.
-Turn off the heat, and press the cereal into a greased 8″ X 8″ pan.
-Let the treats cool for an hour or two, then cut them into squares.
-Mine made 9 generous-sized squares.
+Turn off the heat, and press the cereal into the lined glass pan.
+Let the treats cool for 20 minutes in the freezer, then pop them out and cut them into 9 squares.